pagkly/Zed/Investopedia4/Moore's Law Explained.md

 The vision of an endlessly empowered and interconnected future brings both challenges and benefits.
 Shrinking transistors have powered advances in computing for more than half a century, but soon engineers and scientists must find other ways to make computers more capable.
 Instead of physical processes, applications and software may help improve the speed and efficiency of computers.
 Cloud computing, wireless communication, the Internet of Things (IoT), and quantum physics all may play a role in the future of computer tech innovation.

-Despite the growing concerns around privacy and security, the advantages of ever-smarter computing technology can help keep us healthier, safer, and more productive in the long run.
+Despite the growing concerns around privacy and [[Security|security]], the advantages of ever-smarter computing technology can help keep us healthier, safer, and more productive in the long run.

 ## Creating the Impossible?